Generally, There are two kinds of people that may have little or no need for a policy:

 If you're not sure what kind of protection is best for you – term or permanent insurance coverage – consider working with a financial professional.
 They can provide knowledgeable insurance information about the options that fit your immediate needs and long-term goals.
 If you have a financial professional you trust, ask them how much life insurance and what type of policy you should have.
 Otherwise, Guardian can connect with a financial representative who will listen to your needs, tell you about the best ways to meet those needs within your budget, then help you decide.

 Is it important to have life insurance?

-If people depend on you for financial support or would have to pay your debts if you were gone, then it may be important to have life insurance to help ensure those obligations are met.
-People in other situations can also use life insurance as a powerful tool for helping to build and protect wealth.
+If people depend on you for support or would have to pay your debts and other expenses if you were gone, then life insurance is one of the best ways to help ensure those obligations are met.
+People in other situations can also use it as a tool to build, protect, and pass on wealth to the next generation.

 Do I need life insurance if I have a lot of savings?

 If you have enough savings to support all the people who depend on you and cover all your monetary commitments, then you may not require life insurance for income replacement if you pass away.
 However, it could have other uses for you.
 For example, it could help you build wealth in a stable, tax-advantaged way; if you're concerned about estate planning, it could help you transfer some of your assets more efficiently.
 It's best to discuss your specific situation with professionals who you trust to provide tax and investment advice.

 Do you need a policy if you don't have debt?

 It depends on your other obligations and plans for the future.
 For example, a young parent or couple with no debt should still consider life insurance to provide for their children unless they have enough saved to support them through adulthood.

 At what age is life insurance no longer needed?